reg1z/scap-project/README.md

 # Remediation

+It's important to note that, depending on the particular SCAP policy, automated remediations run via SSH _might_ completely sever the SSH connection to the remote endpoint.

+For the time being, we'll forget about SSH.
+Let's attach a shell directly to the Oracle Linux 9 host:

+From within your host terminal run: `docker exec -it oracle-host /bin/bash`

 Remediation during scan:
 To automate remediation of the failures of the scan, just add the `--remediate` tag to the previous scan command.